munificent/craftinginterpreters/book/statements-and-state.md

     </aside>

 New syntax means new grammar rules.
-Finally, we get to a point where we can parse an entire Lox script.
+In this chapter, we finally gain the ability to parse an entire Lox script.
 Since Lox is an imperative, dynamically-typed language, the "top level" of a script is simply a list of statements.
 The new rules are: